IgorKrupenja/nextjs-starter/README.md

    pnpm install
    ```

-5. If you want to use the chat bot example, create `.env.local` file and add your OpenAI API key in that file.
+5. If you want to use the chat bot example, create `.env.local` file and add your OpenAI API key to that file.

    ```bash
    touch .env.local